TheGoodlike13/liberty_or_death/README.md

 This opens what passes for a text editor in linux.
 Eew.
 No thanks.
 I'll just find the file in a directory and edit it with notepad equivalent.
-At least I can escape by using CTRL+X.
+At least I can escape by using `CTRL+X`.

 Uh oh.
 The file refuses to be saved because I don't have permissions.
 Lovely.
 Don't you just love when you can't do basic things like editing text files on your computer?
 And, of course, if you use some arcane and decrepit way of editing via console it will definitely work.
-Just add 'sudo' and it'll work.
+Just add `sudo` and it'll work.
 Why can't it "just work" normally then?
 Rubbish.
 I'm deleting this VM as soon as I am done.

     sudo chown {user} /etc/ldap/ldap.conf